 You can also carry wild leek, which you should tilt over the head of strangers.

-On the following day, there is the famous regata of São João festival in Porto
+On the following day, there is the famous Regata of São João festival in Porto

-On June 24th, it is time to enjoy one of the most beautiful tradition of São João festival in Porto: the annual regata of rabelo boats, that were used in ancient times to transport Port wine.
+On June 24th, it is time to enjoy one of the most beautiful traditions of São João festival in Porto: the annual Regata of Rabelo Boats in Douro river, that were used in ancient times to transport Port wine.
 The Regata begins around four o’clock and runs from Cabedelo to D. Luiz I bridge and you can watch it from the banks of the Douro river or even from Fontaínhas.